akashpawar6474/DSA-/README.md

 28. Evaluate Division => this is undirected graph problem which includes math first task is to build graph adj lists then for every query find the path from source to target by multiplying edges.
 29. Battleships in a Board => simple problem dfs like number of islands & this can be solved by just grazing on run
 30. Distribute Coins in Binary Tree => this is postorder problem with lot of thought process where we will ask every child what do you want from parent
+31. Lowest Common Ancestor of Deepest Leaves => problem can be solved in two steps first find deepes level left and right boundary then find lca using dfs